RTB House

-RTB House is a Polish advertising-technology company that develops a demand-side platform (DSP) based on proprietary deep learning algorithms.
+RTB House is a Polish advertising technology company that develops a demand-side platform (DSP) powered by proprietary deep learning algorithms.
 The company provides targeted marketing solutions for brands, supporting conversion optimization, customer acquisition, and user engagement across the purchase funnel.

-Founded in 2012 and headquartered in Warsaw, Poland, RTB House operates in over 90 markets, with more than 1,500 employees in 30+ offices worldwide.
-The company is private-by-design and deploys first-party data advertising solutions.
+Founded in 2012 and headquartered in Warsaw, Poland, RTB House operates in over 90 markets and employs more than 1,500 people across 30+ offices worldwide.
+The company is private-by-design and provides first-party data advertising services.

-Since 2018, the company has been featured in seven consecutive editions of the “FT1000”, Financial Times and Statista's list of the fastest growing companies in Europe.
+Since 2018, the company has been featured in seven consecutive editions of the “FT1000”, the Financial Times and Statista's list of the fastest-growing companies in Europe.

 History

 Founding

-In 2012, an online marketing agency AdPilot established by entrepreneur Paweł Chodaczek was joined by capital market developer Robert Dyczkowski, advertising solutions developer Bartłomiej Romański, and social networks entrepreneur Daniel Surmacz.
+In 2012, an online marketing agency AdPilot, established by entrepreneur Paweł Chodaczek, was joined by capital market developer Robert Dyczkowski, digital marketing engineer Bartłomiej Romański, and social networks entrepreneur Daniel Surmacz.

-Dyczkowski and Romański created a software for selling ads in the RTB model, where each pageview is auctioned and the winner's ad is immediately displayed on the publisher's website, on the provided advertising space.
-The proprietary solution included a DSP and algorithms enabling participation in auctions of advertising space in real time, as well as tools for optimization, recommendations, and dynamic production of banner ad design.
+Dyczkowski and Romański created a software for selling ads in the RTB model, where each pageview is auctioned, and the winner's ad is immediately displayed on the publisher's website, on the provided advertising space.
+The software included a DSP and algorithms that enabled real-time participation in advertising space auctions, as well as tools for optimization, recommendations, and dynamic banner ad design.

-In May 2013, Chodaczek (leading investor), together with Dyczkowski (executive president), Romański (technical director), and Surmacz (operation director) founded a technology agency dubbed RTB House.
-For the initial capital, the founders provided their own capital of PLN 1.5 million (€0.35 million).
+In May 2013, Chodaczek (leading investor), together with Dyczkowski (executive president), Romański (technical director), and Surmacz (operations director) founded a technology agency dubbed RTB House.
+For the initial capital, the founders contributed PLN 1.5 million (€0.35 million).

-In 2020, 90 percent of RTB House's revenues came from outside Poland, the company ran 2,000 advertising campaigns in over 70 markets.
+In 2020, 90 percent of RTB House's revenues came from outside Poland, and the company ran 2,000 advertising campaigns in over 70 markets.
 At that time, Forbes listed it as the 10th largest Polish private investor abroad.

+In 2026, the company introduced rtb.com, a self-serve retargeting advertising platform designed for small and midsize ecommerce brands.